allthingsclowd/docker_rpi3_python_iot_api/README.md

-# Raspberry Pi 3 IOT Demo using Docker &amp; Python 2.7 to trigger an LED using a RESTful API
+# Raspberry Pi 3 IoT Demo using Docker &amp; Python 2.7 to trigger an LED using a RESTful API

 The Dockerfile in this repo can be used to build an IoT demo container that runs a Python 2.7 application that will work with the GPIO pins configured to match the following setup :